Do I Need Antihistamines for Allergies?

 What Types of Antihistamines Are Available?

-Eyedrops likes Emadine and Livostin treat symptoms of eye allergies, including itchy, watery eyes.
-Some medications, like Allegra-D, Claritin-D, and Zyrtec-D, combine an antihistamine and a decongestant to relieve congestion.
+Eyedrops treat symptoms of eye allergies, including itchy, watery eyes.
+Some medications combine an antihistamine and a decongestant to ease congestion.

 Side Effects of Antihistamines

-Newer-generation antihistamines such as Allegra, Clarinex, and Zyrtec and have fewer side effects, so they may be a better choice for some people.
+Newer antihistamines have fewer side effects, so they may be a better choice for some people.

 Some of the main side effects of antihistamines include:

-If you're taking an antihistamine that causes drowsiness, try to take it before bedtime.
-Don’t take it during the day before driving or operating heavy machinery.
+If you take an antihistamine that causes drowsiness, do so before bedtime.
+Don’t take it during the day before you drive or use machinery.

 Read the label before you take an allergy drug.
 Antihistamines may interact with other medications you are taking.